 Our mission is to create a unique nexus where civil society meets and engages the academy, industry, and government to collectively mitigate risks and make smarter decisions toward more resilient, democratic, and prosperous communities

-We aim to increasing interoperability and minimizing interdependency to enable decentralization and stimulate the creation of new cross-national, cross-disciplinary learning, deliberation, and resilient systems.
+We aim to increasing interoperability and minimizing interdependency to co-create cross-national and cross-disciplinary systems for innovation, risk management and resilience building

 The Sendai Framework focuses on the adoption of measures which address the three dimensions of disaster risk (exposure to hazards, vulnerability and capacity, and hazard's characteristics) in order to prevent the creation of new risk, reduce existing risk and increase resilience.

 The Sustainable Development Goals or Global Goals are a collection of 17 interlinked global goals designed to be a "blueprint to achieve a better and more sustainable future for all".
 The SDGs were set up in 2015 by the United Nations General Assembly and are intended to be achieved by the year 2030.

 The Kyoto Protocol was an international treaty which extended the 1992 United Nations Framework Convention on Climate Change that commits state parties to reduce greenhouse gas emissions, based on the scientific consensus that global warming is occurring and that human-made CO₂ emissions are driving it.

 The Paris Agreement is a landmark international accord that was adopted by nearly every nation in 2015 to address climate change and its negative impacts. ...
 The agreement includes commitments from all major emitting countries to cut their climate pollution and to strengthen those commitments over time.